-Durham Bulls Athletic Park in Durham, NC, is the home of the Durham Bulls, the Tampa Bay Rays' Triple-A East farm team.
-Opened in 1995, "The DBAP" (pronounced DEE-BAP) jumped to Triple-A when 1998 expansion bumped the Carolina League club of Bull Durham (1988) fame to Myrtle Beach, SC.
+Durham Bulls Athletic Park in Durham, NC, is the home of the Durham Bulls, the Tampa Bay Rays' International League farm team.
+Opened in 1995, "The DBAP" (pronounced DEE-BAP) jumped to Triple-A when Durham landed an IL franchise created in the 1998 expansion.

 That outcome was not mere happenstance.
 In 1980, Navy veteran and former Savannah Braves General Manager Miles Wolff acquired a Carolina League expansion franchise for less than $2,500.
 Within five years, in a city that had lost a Carolina league team 10 years before, his Durham Bulls were drawing 200,000 fans a year - unheard of for that level at that time.
 Along the way, his investors included a Hollywood producer and the two discussed making a movie at Durham Athletic Park - then still the home of the Bulls.
 That would eventually happen, and Bull Durham drove the team into the stratosphere - the first Class A club ever to draw 300,000 in a year.
 Wolff wasn't stopping there.
 After the film wrapped but four months before its release, he pitched the city of Durham on building a bigger, state-of-the-art park expressly to bring Triple-A to town.
 One opportunity passed with the 1993 National League exansion, but then Durham got on board.
 The DBAP opened April 6, 1995, and landed Tampa's Triple-A expansion team three seasons later.

 In 1991, Wolff had sold his Bulls - for $4 million.